 Make sure you download the apps of your choice before you arrive in China.

-In particular, you need to download your China VPN app before you arrive, otherwise you may not be able to access Western websites and apps.
+In particular, you need to download your China VPN app before you arrive, otherwise you won’t be able to access Western websites and apps.

 And, the Google Play store only works in China with a VPN.